Almost every interaction we have is influenced by habits that have been ingrained in us from the time we were young.

 I offer both short-term and long-term therapy to fit your needs best.

-Sessions are 60 and take place online via Zoom.
+Sessions are 60 minutes and take place online via Zoom or in person in London W12.

 Fees: Sliding scale, payable in advance.